Raffaello/br-archive/README.md

 # BR-Archive

-BR-Archive (BRa) is an educational project to compress files with various algorithm and creating self-extracting-archives (SFX).
+BR-Archive (BRa) is an educational project to compress files with various algorithms and creating self-extracting-archives (SFX).

 The main compression algorithm will be the classical '90s, and later on looking to use the `asymmetric number system` technique.

+> It is focusing mostly on the compression algorithms and not in a better architecture or structure of the project,
+> lacking some of better software engineering aspects.
+> So expects to have some technical and architectural debt as it is mostly a free time for fun project.

 ----